FasterSpeeding/Tanjun/docs/usage.md

     ...
 ```

-Message commands are executed based on chat messages where any prefixes added
+Message commands are triggered based on chat messages where the client's
-to the client will be used to match for executable message commands (the above
+prefixes and command names are used to match executable message commands
-example would match messages starting with `"!meow command"`) and without any
+(the above example would match messages starting with `"!meow command"`).
-set prefixes message commands just won't execute.
-Since these are executed
-based on messages they can only be executed when linkde to a gateway bot and
+These will only be executed when linked to a gateway bot with the
-require the MESSAGE_CONTENT intent to be declared.
+`MESSAGE_CONTENT` intent declared and when at least 1 prefix is set.

-To allow for executing a command by mentioning the bot before the command name
+To allow users to trigger a command by mentioning the bot before the command
-(e.g. `@BotGirl meow command`) you can pass `mention_prefix=True` to either
+name (e.g. `@BotGirl meow command`) you can pass `mention_prefix=True` to
-[Client.from_gateway_bot][tanjun.clients.Client.from_gateway_bot] or
+either [Client.from_gateway_bot][tanjun.clients.Client.from_gateway_bot] or
 [Client.\_\_init\_\_][tanjun.clients.Client.__init__] while creating the bot.

 ```py